mindbox/grav-book-of-condolences/readme.md

 If you need to modify the theme in any way, make sure to read the [readme]( ./user/themes/condolence/readme.md).

-You can use ddev for local development and here are some handy Make commands for development.
+You can use ddev for local development, and here are some handy Make commands for development.

 | command | function |
 |---|---|